proplot-dev/proplot/docs/showcase4.rst

 documentation (both `cartopy` and `~mpl_toolkits.basemap` are internally powered by `PROJ.4 <https://proj4.org>`__).

-Note that you no longer have to reference the `~cartopy.crs` projection classes directly – instead, just like `~mpl_toolkits.basemap`, you can specify a native PROJ.4 short name (e.g. ``'robin'`` or ``'merc'``).
-ProPlot also adds to `cartopy` the previously unavailable Aitoff, Hammer, Winkel Tripel, and Kavrisky VII projections by subclassing the `~cartopy.crs.Projection` class.
+Note that you no longer have to reference the `cartopy.crs.Projection` classes directly – instead, just like `~mpl_toolkits.basemap`, you can specify a native PROJ.4 short name (e.g. ``'robin'`` or ``'merc'``).
+ProPlot also adds to `cartopy` the previously unavailable Aitoff, Hammer, Winkel Tripel, and Kavrisky VII projections by subclassing the `cartopy.crs.Projection` class.

 .. code:: ipython3